-While eating okra has many known benefits, there is not much scientific evidence for the benefits of okra juice.
-However, some people claim that it can improve immunity, women's sexual health, etc.
+Although eating okra has many known benefits, there is not much scientific evidence regarding the benefits of okra juice.
+Nevertheless, some people claim that it can improve immunity, women's sexual health, and more.

-However, there is currently little research evaluating these claims, and the nutritional content of okra juice remains unclear.
-Eating okra may be more beneficial.
+However, there is currently very little research evaluating these claims, and the nutritional content of okra water remains unclear.
+Eating okra itself may be more beneficial.

 What is okra water?

-Okra water is the filtered water in which okra, a vegetable, has been soaked.
-People slice okra and soak it in water overnight, before straining the okra and drinking the water.
+Okra water is filtered water infused with okra, a type of vegetable.
+People slice the okra pods and soak them in water overnight, before straining out the okra and drinking the water.
 The soluble fiber in okra can thicken the water and give it a delicate flavor.

 There is currently not much research on the health benefits of okra water (Photo: Shutterstock).